lukeforte40/d287/README.md

     1-3.
 Added error message when inventory is below minimum and above maximum.
 AddOutsourcedPartController.java lines 32, 54-60  AddInhousePartController.java lines 32, 54-60 InhousePartForm.html and OutsourcedPartForm.html line 11

+I.  Add at least two unit tests for the maximum and minimum fields to the PartTest class in the test package.

+    added tests to see if min and max field restrictions work.
+OutsourcedPartTest.Java lines 42-55 and InhousePartTest.java lines 40-53.